zephyrproject-rtos/trusted-firmware-m/docs/design_documents/dual-cpu/mailbox_design_on_dual_core_system.rst

   struct ns_mailbox_slot_t {
       struct mailbox_msg_t   msg;
       struct mailbox_reply_t reply;

-      /* Handle of the owner task of this slot */ const void             *owner;

-      /*
-       * Indicate that owner task has been or should be woken up, after the
-       * reply is received.
-       */
-      bool                   is_woken;
   };

 ``ns_mailbox_queue_t`` describes the NSPE mailbox queue and its members in